ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- dur­
-ing the ensuing summer.
-On the other
-hand thoe well fed, carefully tended,
-and skillfully managed will yield a
-handsome profit.
-The same facts hold
-good in raising young cattle.
-Those
-raised by some men are ai large at two
-years old as those raised by others are
-at three.
-Much, or nearly all, ro-rts with
-the farmer.
-If small results, and a largo
-per cent of losses overtake him in the
-management of his cittle, it is his own
-fault.
-Iut if good returns, and gener­
-ally satisfactory results, are his lot, it is
-because he used proper and judicious
-management in the wintering of his
-cattle.
-W.
 What to Do in Case of Accident.
 Prof. Wilder, of Cornell University,
 gives these short rules for action in case